plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 ### Possible solution 1

-Split up the library into separate repo / npm modules
+Split up the library's modules into multiple repos, with each module linked to its own npm package.

-Pros:
- -

-Cons:
+This solution is most common in the node.js world, but for a large client-side library is less-than-ideal.
+Having the different modules spread across multiple repos increases friction during development.
+For example, how should one write integration tests for module that can't do anything on its own?
+One could write up on testing repo requiring multiple modules, but that would often result in several `npm link` and `npm publish` commands.
+For a small team of maintainer like ours, this solution was quickly discarded.

+**Pros:**
+ - For a large project like plotly.js, we can't honestly think of any

+**Cons:**
  - That would have been a lot of work for us
  - Can't easily share testing and building resources from module to module
- - Possible code duplication unless the internal modules become npm modules too
+ - Possible code duplication unless the internal modules become npm package too (more on that in the next section)

 ### Possible solution 2